danzel/IronXna/Readme.txt

 Usage:

-Add a reference to IronXna in your code and content projects.
+Add a reference to IronXna in your code project and a reference to IronXna.Design in your content projects.
-In you content project, add a new SpriteFont.
+In your content project, add a new SpriteFont.
 Edit the Spritefont and add the following:

 <!--